netscaler/netscaler-k8s-ingress-controller/docs/deploy/service-mesh-lite-script.md

         Please give secret-name for TLS certificate:

-For more information on TLS certificate handling by the Citrix ingress controller, see [TLS certificates handling in the Citrix ingress controller](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/certificate-management/tls-certificates.md).
+For more information on TLS certificate handling by the Netscaler ingress controller, see [TLS certificates handling in the Netscaler ingress controller](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/certificate-management/tls-certificates.md).

 7. If you want to enable Netscalers to send data to the Citrix Application Delivery Management, select 'yes':